 Specific to West Palm Beach downtown, relocation of headquarters from other states will have a lasting impact on the Town.
 Data indicates that these new headquarters are marketing downtown West Palm Beach as the "Wall Street South".
 The new office towers are bringing younger, wealthy workers to the surrounding area, which includes the Town.
-It is foreseen that the demographics may change as a result leading to a decrease in the average age of the population and a need for the Town to serve young families with children.

-As a consequence of increased residential density and commercial intensity in West Palm Beach and Palm Beach County as a whole, the four roadways that provide access to the Town, including Royal Palm Way, Southern Boulevard, Royal Poinciana Way and State Road A1A are heavily traveled and experience unacceptable levels of congestion on a daily basis.
+As a consequence of increased residential density and commercial intensity in West Palm Beach and Palm Beach County as a whole, the four roadways that provide access to the Town (Royal Poinciana Way, Royal Palm Way, Southern Boulevard, and State Road A1A) are heavily traveled and experience unacceptable levels of congestion on a daily basis.
+The increases are impacting the carrying capacity of the Town's streets and public Services.